Losing a loved one is never easy.

 Term Life Insurance

-Term life insurance is the simplest and cheapest form of life insurance.
+Term life insurance is the simplest and cheapest form of life insurance policy.
 It provides life insurance protection for a specific period of time.
 The policy term can last a certain number of years (like 10 or 20 years) or until the time you reach a certain age (like 65 years).
 Your beneficiary receives the death benefit if the death occurs during the policy term.

 Since the payout is not guaranteed, term life might not be the best option for someone whose primary goal is to pay for funeral expenses.
 But if you want a single policy for funeral expenses and all other financial obligations, (like your child’s education expenses and mortgage), a plan with a longer term (for example a 30-year term life policy) may be right for you.
 Because term life insurance is 10 to 15 times cheaper than whole life insurance, it can give you the best value for money.